andreranza/ipod/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-Is it possible to extract music files from an old ipodr?
+Is it possible to extract music files from an old iPod?

 Yes, it is.
 However, when copied to your hard drive, files have meaningless names, such as “ABCD.mp4”.